Window Frame Kits 101: Your Complete Guide

 Aluminum is a lighter, more cost-effective alternative that is naturally resistant to corrosion.
 It’s a durable material that holds up well in many environments, but it doesn’t quite match the sheer strength of steel.
 Your choice really comes down to your project's priorities.
 If top-tier security, longevity, and a minimalist aesthetic are your goals, steel is the clear winner.

-What's Included in a Standard Kit?
+What Comes in a Standard Window Frame Kit?

 Opening a metal window frame kit feels a bit like opening a grown-up LEGO set—everything you need for the structure is right there.
 A standard kit typically includes all the essential metal components, cut to size and ready for assembly.
 You can expect to find the head (top piece), sill (bottom piece), and jambs (side pieces) that form the rectangular frame.